Rakhine State: Economy

 Rice is the main crop in the region, occupying around 85% of the total agricultural land.
 Coconut and nipa palm plantations are also important.
 Fishing is a major industry, with most of the catch transported to Yangon, but some is also exported.
 Wood products such as timber, bamboo and fuel wood are extracted from the mountains.
 Small amounts of inferior-grade crude oil are produced from primitive, shallow, hand-dug wells, but there is yet unexplored potential for petroleum and natural gas production.

 Tourism is slowly being developed.
 The ruins of the ancient royal town Mrauk U and the beach resorts of Ngapali are the major attractions for foreign visitors, but facilities are still primitive, and the transportation infrastructure is still rudimentary.

 While most places in Myanmar have chronic power shortages, in rural states like Rakhine the problem is greater.
 In 2009, the electricity consumption of a state of 3 million people was 30 MW, or 1.8% of the country's total generation capacity.
 In December 2009, the military government added three more hydropower plants, Saidin, Thahtay Chaung and Laymromyit, at a cost of over US$800 million.
 The three plants together can produce 687 megawatts, with surplus electricity distributed to other states and divisions.

+Additionally, as of November 2024, reports indicate that over 2 million people in Rakhine State are at risk of famine due to reduced food production and ongoing conflicts.
+Without urgent action, it is predicted that 95% of the population will regress into survival mode.

+Global interests

+China

+China considers Rakhine State as a strategic interest.
+Rakhine State hosts several major Belt and Road Initiative (BRI) projects, including the Kyaukphyu deep-sea port and oil and gas pipelines.
+This region serves as an important land and maritime route, allowing China access to the Indian Ocean and reducing its dependence on the Strait of Malacca.

+Myanmar also acts as a buffer state for China in managing Western and Indian influence in Southeast Asia.
+Despite international criticism, it is known that China has maintained close relations with Myanmar's military while also engaging with major ethnic armed organizations (EAOs).

+India

+India sees Myanmar as an important partner under its "Act East" policy, which aims to improve connectivity and strengthen India's influence in Southeast Asia.
+India’s main concerns include ensuring stability in its northeastern states and balancing China's growing presence in Myanmar.
+India has invested in strategic projects such as the Kaladan Multi-Modal Transit Transport Project and the India-Myanmar-Thailand Trilateral Highway.

+Like China, India also maintains flexible diplomacy by engaging with both Myanmar’s military government and EAOs operating near its borders, including the AA.